hazelcast/hazelcast-reference-manual/src/Lock.md

 ### Avoiding Waiting Threads with Lease Time

-You can also avoid indefinitely waiting threads by using lock with lease time: the lock will be released in the given lease time.
-Lock can be safely unlocked before the lease time expires.
+You can also avoid indefinitely waiting threads by using lock with lease time--the lock will be released in the given lease time.
+The lock can be safely unlocked before the lease time expires.
 Note that the unlock operation can throw an `IllegalMonitorStateException` if the lock is released because the lease time expires.
 If that is the case, critical section guarantee is broken.

 Please see the below example.